Coaching in a World That Will Not Resolve

 Of Eco-systems and ego-systems

 Before answering, it is worth pausing on a question that sits closer to home.
 What, exactly, is coaching, what authorises it to work at the depth it claims, and how does it differ from simply talking to a friend?
 In a largely unregulated field with wide variation in practice, these are not hostile questions.
-They are the questions a serious profession must ask of itself.
-Coaching earns its legitimacy not through credentialling alone, but through the integrity and rigour of its practice — through theoretical grounding, ethical seriousness, and a willingness to account for what it does and how it does it.
+Coaching earns its legitimacy through the integrity and rigour of its practice, through theoretical grounding, ethical seriousness, and a willingness to account for what it does and how it does it.

 The Expanding Demands on Practice

-For practitioners, the implications of the current moment are not incremental.
-The work is no longer confined to helping leaders perform better within stable roles.
-It increasingly involves accompanying people through experiences that are more fundamentally disorienting: the loss of a professional identity, the pressure to reinvent mid-career, the erosion of expertise under technological change.
+For practitioners, the implications of the current moment increasingly involve accompanying people through experiences that are more fundamentally disorienting, the loss of a professional identity, the pressure to reinvent mid-career, the erosion of expertise under technological change.

 On the Limits of Artificial Intelligence

-Any serious account of this terrain must engage with artificial intelligence.
-AI now offers leaders a range of capabilities that were, until recently, the domain of coaches and consultants: it can synthesise 360-degree feedback, identify patterns across behavioural data, generate coherent development plans, and provide structured prompts for reflection.
-At the level of tools, techniques, and even reasonably sophisticated sense-making, its utility is real and growing.
+Any account of coaching in current times must contend with the role of artificial intelligence.
+AI now offers leaders capabilities that were, until recently, the domain of coaches and consultants: synthesising 360-degree feedback, identifying patterns across behavioural data, generating development plans, and providing structured prompts for reflection.
+At the level of tools and techniques, its utility is real and growing.

 Is Coaching Built for This?